tuist/tuist/docs/contribution/5-zen.md

 - Implementation details bring little value to users
 - Make feedback actionable
 - If it can't be reliable, you'd better not build it
-- Swift code that reads like Bash is not Swift code.
+- Swift code that reads like Bash is not Swift code

 When you need to make a decision for the project, whether it's about the code, or about the product, go trough the principles above and ask yourself questions.
 If you think there's no principle that helps answer your question, don't hesitate too make a proposal.

-> We stole this idea from GitHub, which exposes their principles through an [API Endpoint](https://api.github.com/zen).